 Now let’s talk more in detail about the best side by side umbrella strollers that I’ve listed above.
 We have a complete review of each with Pros and Cons so that you will make the best choice for your situation.
 The products below are listed from the cheapest to the most expensive, so it’s easier for you to make a choice based on budget as well.
 No matter which one you choose after reading the reviews, I am certain that you will love your new stroller – and your babies will too!

-So without further ado, here are the best double umbrella strollers, side-by-side:
+So without further ado, here are the best double umbrella strollers for 2018:

 Kolcraft Cloud Side by Side Umbrella Stroller